Tmeister/wp-api-jwt-auth/README.md

-# JWT Authentication for the JSON-REST-API
+# JWT Authentication for the json-rest-api

 A simple plugin to add JSON Web Token (JWT) Authentication to the json-resp-api.